fastify/releasify/README.md

 ### ⚙ Config

 Save your default settings to speed up even more your release!
-Whan you run this command a prompt will ask you the value to store for the `arg` setting.
+When you run this command a prompt will ask you the value to store for the `arg` setting.
 The values are saved in an encrypted file, so it is human-unreadable.

 ```sh